uofajillian/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_html_component.rst

 #.
 Select the text that you want to make into the link.

 #.
-Click the link icon in the toolbar.
+Select the link icon in the toolbar.

 #.
 In the **Insert link** dialog box, enter the following in the **URL** field.